gvwilson/sdxjs/en/src/conduct/index.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][contributor-covenant] version 1.4.
+This Code of Conduct is adapted from the [Contributor Covenant][contributor_covenant] version 1.4.